kkobierzynski/SMOLS/README.md

-# SMOLS
+# SMOLS2000
+## Shorten, Minimize & Optimize Longer Speeches 2000
-SMOLS is a program that will allow you to shorten the duration of a recording by cutting out the silence in it
+SMOLS is an application that allows you to shorten the duration of a recording (any audio, video file) by cutting out the silence in it.